Automatically Sync with Garmin Connect

 - From the Garmin Connect mobile app:

 - If your Garmin device is Bluetooth-enabled, you can download the Garmin Connect Mobile app, create a Garmin Connect account, and link to your Strava account by going to Settings > Connected Apps > Strava.

-- Disabling this permission will prevent past and future activity sync.
+- Ensure the permission to upload activities from Garmin Connect to Strava is enabled before authorizing the connection.
+Disabling this permission will prevent past and future activity sync.

 - Once activities are wirelessly uploaded to Garmin Connect via Bluetooth, they will appear on Strava a few moments later.